Edmund Gunter: Biography

 In 1624 Gunter published a collection of his mathematical works.
 It was entitled The description and use of sector, the cross-staffe, and other instruments for such as are studious of mathematical practise.
 One of the most remarkable things about this book is that it was written, and published, in English not Latin.
 "I am at the last contented that it should come forth in English," he wrote resignedly, "Not that I think it worthy either of my labour or the publique view, but to satisfy their importunity who not understand the Latin yet were at the charge to buy the instrument."
 It was a manual not for cloistered university fellows but for sailors and surveyors in real world.

 There is reason to believe that Gunter was the first to discover (in 1622 or 1625) that the magnetic needle does not retain the same declination in the same place at all times.
 By desire of James I he published in 1624 The Description and Use of His Majesties Dials in Whitehall Garden, the only one of his works which has not been reprinted.
 He coined the terms cosine and cotangent, and he suggested to Henry Briggs, his friend and colleague, the use of the arithmetical complement (see Briggs Arithmetica Logarithmica, cap. xv).
 His practical inventions are briefly noted below:

 Gunter's chain

 Gunter's interest in geometry led him to develop a method of land surveying using triangulation.
 Linear measurements could be taken between topographical features such as corners of a field, and using triangulation the field or other area could be plotted on a plane, and its area calculated.
-A chain 66 ft long, with intermediate measurements indicated, was chosen for the purpose, and is called Gunter's chain.
+A chain is 22 yards or 66 foot long, with intermediate measurements indicated, was chosen for the purpose, and is called Gunter's chain.

-The length of the chain chosen, 66 ft, being called a chain gives a unit easily converted to area.
+The length of the chain chosen, 66 foot, being called a chain gives a unit easily converted to area.
 Therefore, a parcel of 10 square chains gives 1 acre.
 The area of any parcel measured in chains will thereby be easily calculated.